Emergency Dental Care: Minimising Discomfort After Trauma

 Follow-Up Planning

 Many dental injuries require monitoring over the following weeks and months.
-In some cases, further restorative treatment may be recommended once the initial healing phase is complete.
+The dentist will typically explain what to watch for and arrange follow-up appointments as needed.
+In some cases, further restorative treatment may be recommended once the initial healing phase is complete, depending on the clinical findings.

 Prevention and Oral Health Advice

-• Wear a mouthguard during sports.
 A custom-fitted mouthguard provides significantly better protection than a generic one purchased over the counter.
+If you participate in contact sports or high-risk physical activities, speaking with your dentist about a professionally made mouthguard is worthwhile.

-• Be mindful when eating hard foods.
-Taking care when biting into hard foods can help reduce the risk of unexpected tooth fractures.
+Taking care when biting into hard foods — such as crusty bread, toffee, nuts, or foods containing bones or stones — can help reduce the risk of unexpected tooth fractures.

-• Address dental issues promptly.
-A tooth that is already weakened by untreated decay or a failing restoration is more susceptible to fracture.
+A tooth that is already weakened by untreated decay or a failing restoration is more susceptible to fracture from everyday activities.
+Addressing dental concerns in a timely manner can help maintain the structural integrity of your teeth.

-• Good daily oral hygiene.
-Brushing twice daily with a fluoride toothpaste and cleaning between teeth supports healthy gums and strong teeth.
+Brushing twice daily with a fluoride toothpaste and cleaning between teeth with interdental brushes or floss supports healthy gums and strong teeth, contributing to a more resilient mouth overall.

 Key Points to Remember